TimeseriesTools.closeneighbours Method

 Arguments:

-: The initial time of the spike train.
-Defaults to a random value drawn from a normal distribution with mean of 0 and standard deviation equal to the mean firing rate.kwargs...
+spikes::AbstractVector: The vector to store the generated spikes.α: The shape parameter of the gamma distribution.θ: The scale parameter of the gamma distribution.t0: The initial time of the spike train.
+Defaults to a random value drawn from a normal distribution with mean of 0 and standard deviation equal to the mean firing rate.kwargs...: Additional keyword arguments to be passed topointprocess!.

 TimeseriesTools.gammarenewal Method